veepee-oss/gingerspec/README.md

 </dependency>
 ```

-However, we strongly suggest you to make use of the special archetype for GingerSpec based projects: '**gingerspec-starter**'.
+However, we strongly suggest to make use of the special archetype for GingerSpec based projects: [gingerspec-starter](https://github.com/PrivaliaTech/gingerspec-starter).
 Just run the following command in your terminal

 ```
 mvn -U archetype:generate -DarchetypeGroupId=com.github.privaliatech -DarchetypeArtifactId=gingerspec-starter